Looking for inspiration from an industry expert? A trailblazer? A leader making waves in their industry?

 Industry: Tech | Events | Production | TV

-Role: Community Engagement Lead, Google UK
+Role: Community Engagement Lead, Europe, Google

 Ask Zoe about working in broadcast and in the tech industry

 Zoe started as a runner in local television, and found that putting her hand up to help out on random projects led to opportunities to travel the world, meeting presidents and movie stars along the way.
 After a fun and varied career in TV and live news, she brought her black book to Google to help curate content for their big events.
-Zoe now leads the tech company’s community work in London, which reminds her a little bit of the buzz of live broadcasting in terms of the immediacy of the impact.
+Zoe now leads the tech company’s community work across Europe, which reminds her a little bit of the buzz of live broadcasting in terms of the immediacy of the impact.

 Industry: Tech | Sales